cpplain/limbo/issue-30-lazy-record-parsing/FINAL_DOCUMENTATION.md

 **STATUS UPDATE (2025-12-06)**: Core implementation at the ImmutableRecord level is complete.
 See CURRENT_STATUS.md for details.

+**STATUS UPDATE (2025-06-14)**: FULL IMPLEMENTATION COMPLETE!
+The lazy record parsing is now fully integrated and functional throughout the database engine.
+All tests passing.
+Ready for performance validation.
+See CURRENT_STATUS.md for complete details.

 ## Executive Summary

 After reviewing all three engineering analyses and the Limbo codebase, I strongly recommend proceeding with the lazy record parsing implementation.
 The optimization is technically sound, offers substantial performance benefits (90%+ improvement for selective queries), and the implementation risks are manageable with proper engineering practices.